OsomePteLtd/principles/src/backend.md

 Depending on the complexity of migration there are several ways to perform it:

-1. The same method is used for [schema migrations](#migrations)(sequalize migrations).
+1. The same method is used for [schema migrations](#migrations)(sequelize migrations).
 This method is suitable for simple migrations when migration flow is the same for all table rows (there are no complex condition statements etc.)

 1. Migration with SQS message trigger